gelliravi/MatTrans/README.md

 System Requirements
 -------------------

-    - MATLAB(R) version 15 or later (available from The MathWorks, Inc. http://www.mathworks.com/).
+- MATLAB(R) version 15 or later (available from The MathWorks, Inc. (http://www.mathworks.com/).
 The MATTRANS is tested on MATLAB 2015b, hope it may also work with older versions.
-For any concerns, please  contact: <gravikumar@iitb.ac.in>
+For any concerns, please  contact: <gravikumar@iitb.ac.in>.

 - MATPOWER (<http://www.pserc.cornell.edu/matpower/>), which is needed to execute the steady-state power flow.

 Installation
 ------------